01

-The place where the temple bells echo across the seawater,
+The place where temple bells echoed across the seawater, touching every wave like a gentle blessing.

-slow, golden, and full of grace.
+The sun rose on the horizon, slow, golden, and full of grace.

 Making the beach brighter.

-Making the life brighter.
+Making life brighter.

-The place where three mighty seas bow to each other at the feet of Mother India,
+The place where three mighty seas bowed to each other at the feet of Mother India, where every morning felt as though it had been made just for you.

-Every day is prayerful.
+Every day was prayerful.

-Every evening is magical.
+Every evening was magical.

-Somewhere deep within these sacred lanes,
+Somewhere within these sacred lanes,there was one particular lane.

 With the smell of camphor.

-The sound of sloka.
+The sound of slokas.

 The sight of wet feet walking from the bathroom to the pooja room.